 Machine to Machine and Internet of Things, commonly known as IoT and M2M, are two of the most common names in the world of technology.
-Nevertheless, many people often become confused when they are asked to talk about IoT vs M2M.
-If you are one of them, you will be happy as we will bring light on this topic and try to answer all the questions you have in your mind.
+Nevertheless, many people often become confused when they are asked to talk about IoT vs. M2M.
+If you are one of them, you will be happy as we will bring light to this topic and try to answer all the questions you have in your mind.

 Also, if you are a fresh CS graduate or working as an IT professional, then you are at the right place as it is one of the frequently asked IT interview questions.
 I believe this article will enable you to identify the important insights and differentiate the IoT and M2M in a better way.

 What Do You Mean By IoT and M2M?

 We will discuss the IoT vs. M2M depending on their basic principles, applications, and architecture.
 But before proceeding to discuss the differences, we will need to have the basic knowledge for better understanding.

 IoT is a network of physical devices where we embed sensors, electronics, or software to communicate and exchange data.
 So it is more about cyber-based physical systems and the Internet.

 On the other hand, M2M stands for direct communication between wired or wireless channels.
 Even in M2M, we can create intelligent networking by connecting devices like sensors, actuators, or embedded systems.

 These devices can share data and interact with each other.
 However, both IoT and M2M deal with data sharing and communication, making it more complicated to have a unique approach for most people.

 Key Concepts of IoT vs M2M

 Without grasping the core concepts of IoT vs. M2M, you can never specify the right solution for your needs.
 It has even become the continuing subject of discourse in the tech world.
 Although both these are expanding at a break-neck speed, many people still think M2M and IoT are the same.